ICSanonymous2019/IA-SpGEMM/README.md

 It is easy to use and provide unified interface.

 ## Getting Started

-All the code will soon be open source !!!

 In IA-SPGEMM system, the goal is to search an optimal format and algorithm that minimizes computing overhead.